Six unusual animals to look out for in Costa Rica

 Costa Rica is a dynamic country in Central America, known for its magnificent wildlife, stunning coastlines and volcanoes.
 The country has an abundance of tropical rainforests, jungles and endless golden stretches of Caribbean and Pacific beaches.

 Needless to say, this location is an exceptional place to visit, especially if you are a nature lover!
-Coming from South Africa, I find many of Costa Rica’s wildlife quite exotic, so I have compiled a list of some of these unusual kinds of wildlife you can see in Costa Rica.
+We have compiled a list of some of these unusual kinds of wildlife you can see in Costa Rica.

-These felines look like a mix between a leopard and your house cat; although much bigger than my Garfield, it is definitely way smaller than a leopard.
+These felines look like a mix between a leopard and a house cat.
 This explains why it is also called a dwarf leopard.
 These nocturnal carnivores hunt frogs, turtles, rabbits, mice and fish, or, they take things to the next level and prey on monkeys and birds found in trees.

 Interesting facts about ocelots:

-• The ocelot has a gestation period of about 82 to 85 days and gives birth to two or three kittens that are born blind; they only start seeing after 3 or 4 weeks.
+• The ocelot has a gestation period of about 82 to 85 days and gives birth to two or three kittens that are born blind.
+They only start seeing after three or four weeks.

 These little creatures are toxic and their colouration ability is their protection mechanism to indicate toxicity to enemies to avoid attacks.

 These beautiful tropical birds are quite sociable and are usually heard before they’re seen.
 Predators regard the toucan’s big bill as a threat, but does size really matter?

 • Its bill doesn’t serve a particular purpose as a weapon, as it is a honeycomb of bone that is mainly filled with air.

 • The bill’s usefulness comes into play when it’s lunchtime.
 It is used as a tool to reach for food on higher branches.